 Senior moment?
-Stereotypes about aging can hurt older adults' memory, but there's an easy fixJuly 1st, 2013 in Psychology & Psychiatry /
+Stereotypes about aging can hurt older adults' memory, but there's an easy fixJuly 1, 2013 in Medicine & Health / Psychology & Psychiatry

 Of the many negative stereotypes that exist about older adults, the most common is that they are forgetful, senile and prone to so-called "senior moments."
 In fact, while cognitive processes do decline with age, simply reminding older adults about ageist ideas actually exacerbates their memory problems, reveals important new research from the USC Davis School of Gerontology.

 The study, forthcoming in the journal Psychological Science, is an extension of the idea of "stereotype threat"—that when people are confronted with negative stereotypes about a group with which they identify, they tend to self-handicap and underperform compared to their potential.
 In doing so, they inadvertantly confirm the negative stereotypes they were worried about in the first place.

 "Older adults should be careful not to buy into negative stereotypes about aging—attributing every forgetful moment to getting older can actually worsen memory problems." said Sarah Barber, a postdoctoral researcher at the USC Davis School and lead author of the study.

 However, there is a way to eliminate the problem, the study reveals: "No one had yet examined the intriuging possibility that the mechanisms of stereotype threat vary according to age," Barber said.

 Barber and her co-author Mara Mather, professor of gerontology and psychology at USC, conducted two experiments in which adults from the ages of 59 to 79 completed a memory test.
 Some participants were first asked to read fake news articles about memory loss in older adults, and others did not.
 Notably, the researchers structured the test so that half of the participants earned a monetary reward for each word they remembered; the other half lost money for each word they forgot.